Carlee Russell’s internet searches suggest she staged her own kidnapping, police say

 On the day of her alleged abduction, she searched “how to take money from a register without being caught”.
 She also searched for a one-way bus ticket from Birmingham to Nashville departing that day, Mr Derzis said.

-She also searched for Taken, a 2008 thriller about abduction starring Liam Neeson.
+She also searched for Taken, a 2008 thriller about an abduction starring Liam Neeson.

 “There were other searches on Carlee’s phone that appear to shed some light on her mindset, but out of respect to her privacy we will not be releasing the content of those searches at this time,” the police chief said.